 - I agree to submit to mediation followed by subsequent binding arbitration, if needed, for any instance of a dispute with Zion Health or its affiliates.

-Membership eligibility in Zion Health is primary based upon two factors.
+Membership eligibility in Zion Health is primarily based upon two factors.

-- Commitment to adhere to Zion Health’s Principles of Membership.
+- Adherence to the Zion Health’s Principles of Membership.

 - Participation in the community by submitting monthly contributions.

-To be considered for membership, prospective Members must enroll into the Zion Health community.
-Membership begins on a current or future date elected by the prospective member or on a date specified by Zion Health.
-The monthly contribution must be received within 15 days of a new Member’s effective date in order for the membership to become effective.
+After committing to these primary obligations, prospective members are eligible to enroll in the Zion Health community.
+Membership may begin on a date elected by the prospective member or specified by Zion Health.
+The prospective member’s monthly contribution must be received within 15 days of the agreed upon start date.
+The first monthly contribution must be received before the membership is considered active.

-To be qualified for membership, an applicant must meet all criteria set forth in a Membership Enrollment and the Membership Guidelines on the date of his/her application to be qualified for membership.
-If, at any time, it is discovered that a Member did not submit a complete membership, the incomplete membership could result in either a retroactive Membership Limitation or a retroactive denial of his/her membership.
+To be qualified for membership, an applicant must meet all criteria set forth in the membership guidelines and the membership enrollment form.
+If at any time it is discovered that a member did not submit a complete membership enrollment form, the incomplete form could result in either a retroactive membership limitation or a retroactive denial of membership.

-While Member health status has no effect on eligibility for membership, there are limitations on the sharing of needs for some conditions that existed prior to a Member’s Effective Date.
-Needs that do not qualify for medical sharing may still be met, whether in whole or in part, through the special needs sharing program associated with Additional Giving.
+While member health status has no effect on eligibility for membership, there are limitations on medical cost sharing for some conditions that existed prior to a member’s effective date.
+Member needs that do not qualify for medical cost sharing may still be met, whether in whole or in part, through the special needs sharing program associated with Additional Giving.

 A dependent may participate under a combined membership with the Head of Household through the age of 25.
 Once an unmarried child dependent turns 26, the child would need his or her own membership.
 A dependent who wishes to continue participating with Zion Health can by completing an enrollment.
 Children born into the membership, due to an eligible maternity need, can become a Member.
 Under a combined membership, the Head of Household is responsible to ensure that each individual participating under the combined membership meets and complies with the Principles of Membership and the Membership Guidelines.